shiva7777/conversin/README.md

-# conversion of USD to INR
+# Creating a webpage on landing page display USD- INR conversation.